Ans: 1

 m’= Respective nuclear masses

-If atomic masses are used instead of nuclear masses, then we have to add 6 mein the case ofand 5 mein the case of.
+If atomic masses are used instead of nuclear masses, then we have to add 6 mein the case of

 Hence, equation (1) reduces to: